mpvdk/clib/README.md

 # Status

 Below you'll find a list of all the components of the C standard library and their status within this project.

-Some of these are not very interesting and me be removed from the to-do list later if they're not very educational.
+Some of these are not very interesting and me be moved from the to-do list to the "won't do" list later if they're not very educational.

 ### Done:
 - string